sindhuchitikela/jpapostgres/README.md

 # category

-Self join category table contains both parent and child category rows.
+Self join table contains both parent and child category rows.

 This service has apis to perform CRUD operations on this self join table.